BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

  You will use the query below as part of this exercise.
 This query calculates the average passenger count and average trip duration.
 In a later section, you'll configure an output sink and a query that writes the transformed data to that sink.

- Select “*Query*” under Job Topology and paste the following in the query text box.
+ Select **Query** under Job Topology and paste the following in the query text box.

 ```
  --SELECT all relevant fields from TaxiRide Streaming input